 ADD IMAGE COLLECTION button.

 Image collections contain images and corresponding annotations that will eventually be used to train a model.
 The Dataset Generator requires a special type of collection called a “Seed” image collection as input.
 Select this option on the image collection creation form.

 After creating your image collection, it’s time to upload some seed images.
 Seed images are transparent PNGs that will be used like stickers and pasted onto random backgrounds to generate a large, diverse set of images for model training.
-It is recommended you start with 10-20 seed images for each type of object you want to predict.
-For example, if you wanted to train a pose estimation model to find the location of finger tips, you would need to upload 10-20 images of hands with the background removed.
+It is recommended you start with at least 50 seed images for each type of object you want to predict.
+For example, if you wanted to train a pose estimation model to find the location of finger tips, you would need to upload 50 images of hands with their background removed.
 The greater the variety in seed images, the more accurate your model will be in the real world.

 While image collections can be changed over time (e.g. adding new images or modifying annotations), snapshots are fixed.
 Once you've created a snapshot, it will never change.
 If you make a change to an image collection, you will need to create a new snapshot in order for it to reflect those changes.
 This way, snapshots provide an audit trail, making sure the exact data used to train a model is always available.